khelsai01/travelopia_assignment/README.md

     Cleck Me button
     on click on Click Me button alert popup box appear on with the Hello World !! text .
-    - By javascript and CSS achive this functionality
+    - By javascript and CSS Achieve this functionality

 ### footer section